iagox86/skullsecurity.org/_posts/2009-12-14-smb-psexec-nse-owning-windows-fast-part-1.md

 <ul>
 <li>Multi-platform -- smb-psexec.nse, including its required SMB/MSRPC libraries, is implemented from scratch in Lua, and therefore can run on any operating system that Nmap runs on.
 That means it'll run on nearly ever platform, including Linux, Windows, BSD, OSX, etc.</li>
 <li>Multiple executables -- While other tools are designed to run a single remote service, smb-psexec, is designed to run any number of executables in a single execution.</li>
-<li>Multiple targets -- Nmap's scanning capabilities are leveraged here; with Nmap scanning, a wide range of hosts is as easy as scanning a single host.</li>
+<li>Multiple targets -- nmap's scanning capabilities are leveraged here; with Nmap scanning, a wide range of hosts is as easy as scanning a single host.</li>
 <li>Local or remote executables -- The executable files can be stored locally on the attacker system (say, fgdump.exe) or can already be on the target system (say, ping.exe or tracert.exe). </li>
 <li>Configuration-based -- Each scan uses a configuration file to set its options.
 As a result, scans are easily configurable and repeatable.</li>
 <li>Output formatting -- The configuration files make it easy to format the output from each remote process, allowing you to filter out excess output.</li>